 Our focus now is moving this legislation out of committee and to the floor for a vote!

 In mid-June 2017, an AVR bill was introduced in Congress by Senator Patrick Leahy (D-VT) and Representative Robert Brady (D-PA).

 “This bill will improve the accuracy of voter records, cut down on costs, and modernize outdated registration systems, while supporting states in implementing these updated systems,” said Chris Carson, president of the League of Women Voters.
 “The League has advocated for online and electronic voter registration for many years, and we are pleased to see Congress recognizing these technologies.

 “This legislation is especially important for young people.
 Eighteen to 24-year-olds only have a voter registration rate of about 55-percent, compared to the 70-percent rate for all voters of all ages, races and ethnicities.
 By employing the latest technologies – the technologies that young people are familiar with – this legislation will bring voter registration into the 21st century,” Carson said.

 Click here for the LWVUS statement on the national Automatic Voter Registration bill.

 You can help support this cutting-edge election reform:

-- Familiarize yourself with AVR by reading the Fact Sheet from our AVR Lobby Day in June 2017.
+- Familiarize yourself with AVR by reading the Fact Sheet from our Day on the Hill Lobby Day in October 2017.

 - Contact your Senator and Representative and ask them to support AVR.
 You can find your legislators’ contact information here.